sycstitch/dominican-chatbot/README.md

 * **Pivotal Moment 3: The "Two-Model" Workflow**
   * **Problem:** Realized that GUI tools or a basic Ollama setup are designed for one model at a time.
   * **Learning:** The professional workflow is to use a **Python script** as the orchestrator to manage both models.
+* **Strategic Decision: Model Selection Philosophy**
+  * **Problem:** Should I be very picky about models from the start?
+  * **Learning:** Start with reliable, industry-standard models to build the system's foundation.
+Defer "pickiness" to the final testing phase with OpenRouter.
 * **Pivotal Moment 4: Clarifying the Architecture**
   * **Problem:** Why wouldn't Ollama just run both models?
 Why separate them?
   * **Learning:** The optimal architecture is to treat the two models differently based on their size and function.
 The large Generator model (`Mistral-7B`) runs as a dedicated service via Ollama (like a "power plant"), while the small Retriever model (`all-MiniLM`) is loaded directly into the Python script (like a "handheld tool").
-This is more efficient and gives the script faster, more direct control over the retrieval process.
+* **Pivotal Moment 5: Solving Docker Interactivity**
+  * **Problem:** The Python script, which used `input()`, would immediately crash with an `EOFError` when run with `docker-compose up`.
+  * **Learning:** The initial approach was to add `tty: true` and `stdin_open: true` to the `docker-compose.yml` file.
+While this is a valid technique for some scenarios, the more robust and effective solution for this project was to use the `docker-compose run` command, which is specifically designed for running interactive tasks and correctly allocates a terminal.
+* **Pivotal Moment 6: Understanding Docker Data Persistence**
+  * **Problem:** After downloading the models, no files appeared in the project folder.
+Where did the models go?
+Will other users get them automatically?
+  * **Learning:** Models are large data assets, not source code.
+They are downloaded into a **Docker Volume** (`ollamadata` in this case), which is a separate, persistent storage space managed by Docker.
+New users will need to run the `ollama pull` commands themselves to populate their own local volume.
-* **Pivotal Moment 5: Data Provenance & Ethics**
+* **Pivotal Moment 7: Data Provenance & Ethics**
   * **Problem:** Realized that the primary dictionary source was proprietary, making it unethical and illegal to reproduce in a public project.
   * **Learning:** The project's public-facing version will use a small, representative sample of 10-15 terms in a `dominican-terms-example.json` file.
 This allows the technology to be showcased without infringing on copyright.
-* **Strategic Decision: Model Selection Philosophy**
-  * **Problem:** Should I be very picky about models from the start?
-  * **Learning:** Start with reliable, industry-standard models to build the system's foundation.
-Defer "pickiness" to the final testing phase with OpenRouter.
 <br /><br />

 ## **3. Tools, Models & Hardware**